dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

       blockTimestampLast: '1612909138' }
     ```

 2) Second, the total supply of LP tokens must be queried.
 This query can be constructed with the Uniswap V2 subgraph or an Ethereum archive node.
+The block number used should be the closest to and before the timestamp of the price request (similar to UMIP-39).

      Fetching total supply via the [Uniswap V2 subgraph](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2):